 Additionally, we are to help mainstream tourism in district development plans;

 develop palace museums to preserve national culture and thereby promote tourism in communities; institute measures to curtail emerging threats such as pandemics and promote the establishment of tourism clubs in all educational institutions.

-The Ministry of Tourism of Ghana is the government ministry responsible for the development and promotion of tourism-related activities in the country.
-The ministry functions to develop and promote tourism and improve the capital city, Accra.
-These functions are aimed at optimising the socio-economic growth of the country through tourism-related activities and the promotion of environmental impact for the benefit of deprived communities with tourist sites in the country.
-The ministry has had a change of name to Ministry of Tourism, Culture and Creative Arts in 2013.
+The functions enumerated above are aimed at optimising the socio-economic growth of the country through tourism-related activities and the promotion of environmental impact for the benefit of deprived communities with tourist sites in the country.